remizca/Tower19/README.md

 1. **[HIGH PRIORITY]** Implement robust edge visibility for 2D renderer
    - Use depth-buffer rasterization or ray-casting for occlusion detection
    - Test with all primitive types and varied shapes
-2. Extend transformation support (full Euler rotation + scale) in recipes and renderer
+2. Add pattern generators (linear and circular hole arrays)
 3. Create intermediate difficulty generator (5-8 primitives, patterns, fillets)
 4. Migrate bookmarking/storage from localStorage to IndexedDB
 5. Add timer functionality and local records storage